The V.S. Pritchett Short Story Prize

 If you have technical difficulties completing the online entry form please email email@example.com.

-If you are unable to complete the online entry form or have any questions not answered by the above information, please contact Martha Stenhouse via email to email@example.com or phone 020 7845 4679.
+If you are unable to complete the online entry form for other reasons, please contact Martha Stenhouse, General Manager, firstname.lastname@example.org or 020 7845 4679.

 Please ensure you have read and understood the entry guidelines prior to submitting.